Travel guide

 Photo: Sebastiaan Stam · Pexels

-Activating a travel eSIM on One UI takes only a couple of minutes.
-You need to be connected to Wi-Fi and have the QR code that you receive by email after purchase at hand.
+Activating a travel eSIM on One UI is a matter of a couple of minutes.
+You need to be connected to Wi-Fi and have the QR code that you receive by email after purchase handy.
+The process is practically identical for any eSIM, so if you want the general details with more screenshots, we also have a guide on how to install an eSIM step by step.

 1. Open Settings > Connections > SIM card manager.